Skip to content

 8. Create clear data governance policies and assign responsibility for data management tasks

-Data governance is a set of practices and policies that ensure data quality, security, and compliance.
+Data governance is a set of practices and policies that prevents poor data quality and ensures security, and compliance.

 Define access controls, data ownership, and data usage guidelines.